-Undergraduate Adult Education Program (UAEP)
+Undergraduate Online Program (UGO)

-The Undergraduate Adult Education Program provides support for non-traditional degree seeking students.
-This office oversees enrollment services for adult learners and transfer students as well as provides academic advising services.
-UAEP offers degree programs and courses in an accelerated online, evening, and hybrid format.
-Special considerations may be available for UAEP students interested in Day, Honors, or Graduate classes.
+The Undergraduate Online Program provides support for non-traditional degree-seeking students.
+Under the Office of the Registrar, the Assistant Director of Undergraduate Online Programs oversees academic advising services for continuing education learners.
+Enrollment services are coordinated through the Admissions Office under the Director of Transfer Services.
+The UGO program offers degree programs and courses in an accelerated online, remote format.
+Courses run for 7-weeks long six times a year, as well as a short winter intersession.
+Special considerations may be available for UGO students interested in Day, Honors, or Graduate classes.